software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 {: .note }

 > You can easily find the issues assigned to you by opening the "Issues" tab and choosing your GitHub account from the "Assignee" dropdown menu.

-## The README file

-The `README.md` file we worked with previously has a special meaning in software development projects.
-When a software developer starts exploring a project, the first thing they should do is to look for the README file.
-This file should have all the relevant information about the project, for example:

-- What's the project about?
-- How to use the project?
-- How to develop the project?
-- Who are the project contributors?

-In GitHub, the README files commonly have the `.md` extension.
-These are [Markdown](https://www.markdownguide.org/) files.
-Markdown is markup language similar to HTML and you can use it to add formatting elements to plaintext text documents.
-Compared to HTML, Markdown syntax is much simpler and that's why it is an excellent choise for formatting text documents.

-[This guide](https://www.markdownguide.org/basic-syntax) demonstrates the Markdown syntax compared to HTML.
-As an example, [here's](https://github.com/facebook/react/blob/main/README.md) what the React project's `README.md` file looks like and [here's](https://github.com/facebook/react/blob/main/README.md?plain=1) what the Markdown markup looks like.
-You can use the [Markdown Live Preview](https://markdownlivepreview.com/) to try out different kind of Markdown markup.

-{: .important-title }

-> Exercise 12
->
-> Open the `README.md` file for editing for example in GitHub or in Visual Studio Code.
-You might not be able to edit the file in Eclipse.
-Replace the current contents of the repository's `README.md` file with the following information using Markdown:
->
-> 1. At the beginning of the file add the project name "Quizzer" as a [heading](https://www.markdownguide.org/basic-syntax#headings).
-> 2. Below the heading add a short (a few sentences) description of the project as [paragraphs](https://www.markdownguide.org/basic-syntax#paragraphs-1).
-Check [the project description](/project-description) for some inspiration.
-> 3. Below the description, add a subheading "Team members" and below that add a [list](https://markdownguide.offshoot.io/basic-syntax/#unordered-lists) of each team member's name.
-> 4. Each team member's name should be a [link](https://www.markdownguide.org/basic-syntax#links) to their GitHub profile page.
-The GitHub profile link is in format https://github.com/GITHUB_USERNAME, for example <https://github.com/Kaltsoon>
-> 5. Below the "Team members" section, add a subheading "Backlog" and below that add a link to the Backlog project created previously (open the Backlog project in GitHub and copy the URL from the web browser's address bar).
->
-> Push the `README.md` file changes to GitHub and see that the file formatting looks correct in GitHub.

 ## Daily Scrum